phord/GenericMakefile/README.md

   conditional compilation.
 * No working make clean all command.
 * Currently no full support for svn.
+* Only tested and adapted for Linux system and g++ and ar toolchain.

 # Thanks to mbcrawfo and his contributors:
 * My friend Jay and people on Stack Overflow for help with regex to parse the version info.